- 020 8567 9524

 Pupils in our Nursery and Reception age groups have regular forest school sessions.
 Pupils in our nurture programme also benefit from these sessions.
 Each session is designed around the needs of the pupils taking part.

 Pupils have many opportunities to become a leader in school.
 These include elected Star & Deputy Star Leaders for each of our constellations (these are like house teams, each pupils belongs to one of our four constellations), representatives on our eco & values committees and leadership roles such as peer mediators, playground friends, junior and senior librarians and sports leaders.
+New for this year are our Anti-bullying Ambassadors.

 Find out more by clicking on our links below.